From fighting for free youth bus passes, to holding developers accountable, our Oakland members are taking action and winning!

 - Department of Race and Equity: Oakland is one of the most diverse cities in the United States, with about a quarter of its population each being black, Latin@, Asian, and white, yet often Oakland’s policies have had disproportionate and negative impacts on communities of color.
 Oakland ACCE fought for and won a new department to ensure racial impacts are considered in the decisions the city makes, the policy it implements, and the practices it utilizes!

-- Accessible Transit: After our coalition worked to pass Measure BB to increase funding for public transit, we are now in the fight to create a free youth bus pass for students in Alameda County.
-We’ve fought to lower the fares on AC Transit, won a Family Friendly stroller policy on the buses, and continue to fight for even greater Clipper card accessibility for low income communities.
+- Accessible Transit: After our coalition worked to pass Measure BB to increase funding for public transit, we continued to fight to create a free youth bus pass for students in Alameda County.
+We’ve fought to lower the fares on AC Transit, won a Family Friendly stroller policy on the buses, and for even greater Clipper card accessibility for low income communities.